Items labeled "compostable" or "biodegradable" should go in the trash, not in your compost bin.Read More…

 A: These items go in your garbage container, not in compost or recycling.
 This is true both at home and at businesses.
 Learn more:

-*The one exception is BPI-certified compostable bags, which are allowed in both your home and business compost.
+*The one exception is BPI-certified compostable bags, which are allowed in business compost.

 A: The greenest option is the one that’s used over and over again.
 Re-useable coffee mugs, water bottles and real dishware and utensils are environmentally better than their throw-away counterparts, even if the throw-away items could be recycled or composted.
 Just think of all the energy and resources that go into making something that only gets used once!